kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

 * **How can a rollout fail?
 Can it impact already running workloads?**
   Try to be as paranoid as possible - e.g., what if some components will restart mid-rollout?
-   This feature does not have a feature gate.
-It is enabled when the health monitoring controller and agent sidecars are deployed with the CSI driver.
+   This feature does not have a feature gate on the controller side.
+It is enabled when the health monitoring controller sidecar is deployed with the CSI driver.
-   So the only way for a rollout to fail is that deploying the health monitoring controller or agent sidecars with the CSI driver fails.
+   So the only way for a rollout to fail is that deploying the health monitoring controller sidecar with the CSI driver fails.
 If the health monitoring controller cannot be deployed, no events on volume condition will be reported on PVCs.

-If the health monitoring agent cannot be deployed, no event on volume condition will be reported on the pod.
+   If enabling the `VolumeHealth` feature fails, no event on volume condition will be reported on the pod.

 * **What specific metrics should inform a rollback?**
-  Currently an event will be recorded on pvc/pod when the controller/agent has successfully retrieved an abnormal volume condition from the storage system.
-However when other errors occur in the controller/agent, the errors will be logged but not recorded as events.
-Before moving to beta, the controller/agent should be modified to record an event when other errors occur.
+  An event will be recorded on the PVC when the controller has successfully retrieved an abnormal volume condition from the storage system.
+When other errors occur in the controller, the errors will also be recorded as events.

+  In Kubelet, an event will be recorded on the Pod when Kubelet has successfully retrieved an abnormal volume condition.
+If the call to `NodeGetVolumeStats` fails for other reasons, an error will be returned and whether this will be logged as an event on the Node is up to the existing Kubelet logic and will not be changed.

 * **Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?**
   Describe manual testing that was done and the outcomes.